niknows/nature-sounds/README.md

 <h1>Sounds Of Nature</h1>
-A project using HTML5, CSS Flexbox and JS event handlers
+A project using HTML5, CSS Flexbox and JS event handlers.
 <br>
 All files in this project are free to use.
 <br>